hunterjackson/docs/source/jms.rst

 =======================

-Kafka Connect JMS is a Sink Connector for reading data from a Kafka topic and write the payload to a JMS queue/topic.
+Kafka Connect JMS is a Sink Connector for reading data from a Kafka topic and writing the payload to a JMS queue/topic.

 Prerequisites
 -------------